 Liquidity Access Line ("LAL") is a securities-based loan/line of credit product, the lender of which is either Morgan Stanley Private Bank, National Association or Morgan Stanley Bank, N.A., as applicable, each an affiliate of Morgan Stanley Smith Barney LLC.
 An LAL credit facility is a demand line of credit; however, the LAL credit facility may include a committed amount equal to \$100,000.
 The LAL documentation includes details and more information about the committed amount.
 All LAL loans/lines of credit are subject to the underwriting standards and independent approval of Morgan Stanley Private Bank, National Association or Morgan Stanley Bank, N.A., as applicable.
 LAL loans/lines of credit may not be available in all locations.
 Rates, terms and conditions are subject to change without notice.
 To be eligible for an LAL loan/line of credit, a client must have a brokerage account at Morgan Stanley Smith Barney LLC that contains eligible securities, which shall serve as collateral for the LAL.
-In conjunction with establishing an LAL loan/line of credit, an LAL facilitation account will also be opened in the client's name at Morgan Stanley Smith Barney
+In conjunction with establishing an LAL loan/line of credit, an LAL facilitation account will also be opened in the client's name at Morgan Stanley Smith Barney LLC at no charge.
+Other restrictions may apply.
+The information contained herein should not be construed as a commitment to lend.
+Morgan Stanley Private Bank, National Association and Morgan Stanley Bank, N.A. are Members FDIC that are primarily regulated by the Office of the Comptroller of the Currency.
+The proceeds from a non-purpose LAL loan/line of credit (including draws and other advances) may not be used to purchase, trade or carry margin stock; repay debt that was used to purchase, trade or carry margin stock; and cannot be deposited into a Morgan Stanley Smith Barney LLC or other brokerage account.

-5 Equity interests in a private company with a minimum target market valuation of \$2B.
+6 Equity interests in a private company with a minimum target market valuation of \$2B.